Sengathu Bhoomiyilae: Reception

 Upon release, Sengathu Bhoomiyilae received generally mixed reviews.
-Behindwoods gave the film 1.5 out of 5, stating that the "film that tries to rework the rural revenge formula with a load of stereotypes, but it looks below par" The Hindu mentioned as "for a movie written by the same person who wrote Karuththamma and Kizhakku Cheemayile, Sengathu Bhoomiyilaehas surprisingly with insipid dialogues and the actors were made do with a boxful of clichés, thus ends up diluting all characters".
-While moviepettai.com praised the film mentioning as " The director has tried to do justice to his job.
-Another film into your weekend entertainment kitty". while Deccan Chronicle gave the film 3 out of 5, mentioning "The director was able to convey the message effectively with interesting twists and turns despite a lesser-known cast.
+The Hindu mentioned as "for a movie written by the same person who wrote Karuththamma and Kizhakku Cheemayile, Sengathu Bhoomiyilae has surprisingly with insipid dialogues and the actors were made do with a boxful of clichés, thus ends up diluting all characters".
+Deccan Chronicle gave the film 3 out of 5, mentioning "The director was able to convey the message effectively with interesting twists and turns despite a lesser-known cast.
 A well-made film, worth a watch!".